crnicavic/dotfiles/README.md

 and various scripts needed to quickly get a system ready for use

-## some command/settings that don't fit into a file but i need
+## settings/commands i find useful but are a pain to lookup

 map capslock to escape on gnome(might work on wayland idk):
 ```bash